Follow TaxTips.ca: Add us as a preferred source on Google.

 Now is the time to look for a tax professional if your financial situation is getting more complicated.
 Don't wait until next tax season, when they are all extremely busy.
 Our Directory has links to accounting, bookkeeping and financial planning organizations in Canada.

-Use our Canadian Tax Calculator to project what your tax situation will be for this year, and let it help you to determine how much to contribute to RRSPs during the year.
+Canadian Tax Calculator: project what your tax situation will be for this year, and let it help you to determine how much to contribute to RRSPs during the year. use it to check your tax return.

-Use our Investment Income Tax Calculator to see the big difference in taxes for different types of investment income.
+Investment Income Tax Calculator: see the big difference in taxes for different types of investment income.

 Tax Tip: Nobody plans to fail - they just fail to plan!